2sic/2sxc-docs/2sxc Docs Generator/basics/look-up/sources.md

 1. [](xref:ToSic.Eav.LookUp.LookUpInMetadata) - will get values from Metadata of something
 1. [](xref:ToSic.Eav.LookUp.LookUpInLookUps) - will look up values in various attached LookUp objects
 1. [](xref:ToSic.Eav.LookUp.LookUpInDataTarget) - will look up a value from an `In` stream of a DataSource
-1. [](xref:ToSic.Sxc.Dnn.LookUp.LookUpInDnnPropertyAccess) - will look up stuff in DNN specific PropertyAccess objects, which are similar to LookUp objects
+1. [](xref:ToSic.Sxc.Dnn.LookUp.LookUpInDnnPropertyAccess) - will look up stuff in Dnn specific PropertyAccess objects, which are similar to LookUp objects
 1. [](xref:ToSic.Eav.LookUp.LookUpInEntity) - will look up things in an IEntity and also provide more information like Count, IsFirst, etc. for the Token Engine

 ---